 Here are six great options.

 The Samsung Q2U is a great starter microphone.
 You’ll get quality sound, due to its cardioid pickup pattern that captures sound from in front of the microphone, rather than the side and rear.
 It’s both XLR and USB, which means you can start out by plugging it into your computer, but can also use XLR cables for professional equipment.
-Buy it on Amazon here.
+Check it out it on Amazon here.

 Blue Yeti USB Microphone